 When there are not sufficient resources to accommodate additional participants at a given time, grantees should make efforts to refer eligible Veteran families to other programs run by VA and/or public or private entities that will provide the assistance they require.
-Grantees should have established relationships with local VA homeless programs to facilitate such referrals.
+Grantees should have established relationships with local VA and other local homeless assistance and homelessness prevention programs to facilitate such referrals.
 Assistance from the VA can also be obtained by contacting the VA National Call Center at 877-424-3838.